 PNH is a rare disease.
 Scientists are still learning how the symptoms of PNH affect people’s daily lives.

-In this study, the researchers measured the level of fatiguefatigueExtreme tiredness or exhaustion.
+In this study, the researchers measured the level of fatiguefatigueA feeling of being overtired or exhausted, with low energy and a desire to sleep, which interferes with normal daily activities.
 Fatigue is one of the most common symptoms of PNH. that people with PNH experienced and compared it against other bone marrow diseases.
 The people in the study had one or more bone marrow failure diseases: myelodysplastic syndrome (MDS)Myelodysplastic syndromes (MDS), aplastic anemia (AA)Aplastic anemiaA rare blood disease that is a known risk factor for PNH.
 Aplastic anemia occurs when a person’s bone marrow does not make enough new blood cells.
 Some scientists believe that aplastic anemia weakens the body’s bone marrow, which then affects its ability to produce healthy red blood cells.
-People with PNH can share symptoms with those that have aplastic anemia, such as low blood cell counts. and PNHParoxysmal nocturnal hemoglobinuria (PNH)A rare disease in which the body attacks and destroys its own red blood cells, leading to fatigue, weakness, headaches and other symptoms, including chest pain and abdominal pain..
+People with PNH can share symptoms with those that have aplastic anemia, such as low blood cell counts. and PNHParoxysmal nocturnal hemoglobinuria (PNH)A rare and chronic disease in which the body attacks and destroys its own red blood cells, which may result in anemia and blood clots.
+This process, called hemolysis, can lead to symptoms including fatigue, weakness, headaches, chest pain, abdominal pain and others..
 These 3 diseases have similar effects on the body, including fatigue.

 How, where and when did they look for information to analyze?

 The AA and MDS International Foundation — AAMDS for short — is a nonprofit group that supports people with bone marrow disorders and their families.
 They surveyed people with bone marrow disorders about how often they experienced certain symptoms.